sertansenturk/cookiecutter-ds-docker/.github/ISSUE_TEMPLATE/bug-fix-ticket-template.md

 **Acceptance Criteria**

 **Outcome**

 - Clarify the deliverables (scripts, process etc.) and documentation, if applicable.

 **Don't forget to**

-- Point the ticket
-- Set priority as a label
+- Add appropriate labels
-- Assign to a person
+- Assign to a person, if possible
 - Link dependencies, if applicable